nivethitha-code/Aural-Sentiment-Engine/README.md

 Aural Sentiment Engine is an end-to-end system that analyzes the emotional sentiment expressed in short audio recordings (speech, podcasts, or voice notes).
 It converts raw audio into robust acoustic representations and uses a deep learning model to classify sentiment (e.g., positive / neutral / negative) and emotional states.
 The project demonstrates applied audio feature engineering, model training, evaluation, and deployment-ready inference.

-Why this project matters to recruiters:
+Why this project matters :
 - Solves a real-world multimodal / audio-only classification problem relevant to voice assistants, customer support triage, and social listening.
 - Shows practical skills: signal processing, ML model design, training/validation best practices, and production-ready inference.
 - Easy to reproduce and extend.